locllos/felere/README.md

 ## Usage

-### Methods comparing
+### Methods comparison

-In order to compare methods you can define Python `dict` in json-like format, i.e. we want to compare `FederatedAveraging` and `Scaffold` methods in condition of full heterogeneity, we should make an dict:
+In order to compare the methods, you can define the Python dictionary in a JSON-like format.
+Specifically, if we want to compare the `FederatedAveraging` and `Scaffold` methods in the context of full heterogeneity, we need to create a dictionary.:

 ```python
 optimizer_parameters = {
   FederatedAveraging : {
     "n_clients" : [96],